Comprehensive Guide to Vacationing With Fido

-- Lost Colony Brewery & Café: Tasty café with craft brews and homemade dog treats for your pup to enjoy on the patio!
+- Lost Colony Brewery & Café (Manteo, NC): Tasty café with craft brews and homemade dog treats for your pup to enjoy on the patio!

 - John’s Drive-In (Kitty Hawk, NC): Enjoy outdoor seating and get a “puppy cup” of ice cream for your dog!